 One of the most common specialized loans for veterans is the Military Reservist Economic Injury Disaster Loan.
 This loan helps active-duty military personnel and reservists who have to leave a business behind when their country calls.
 The Military Reservist Economic Injury Disaster Loan is a low-interest loan that can help you run your business when you return.

 If you’re looking to fund an agricultural operation, research the USDA Veteran and Minority Farmer Grant.
 This grant program aims to bring traditionally underserved people into farming.Awards will vary by state.

 Get the funding you need to succeed

-While securing funding a veteran can feel overwhelming, know there are ton of resources out there to help you get started and secure the funding you need.
+While securing funding can feel overwhelming, know there are tons of resources out there to help you get started.

-You’ve made sacrifices for our country, so take advantage of all that’s available to you, especially those resources designed specifically for veterans.
+You’ve made sacrifices for our country, so take advantage of all that’s available to you.
 Funding challenges shouldn’t prevent you from turning your business idea into a wonderful success.